LeCAR-Lab/dial-mpc/README.md

 ### Installing `unitree_sdk2_python`

 > [!NOTE]
 > If you are already using ROS2 with Cyclone DDS according to [ROS2 documentation on Cyclone DDS](https://docs.ros.org/en/humble/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html), you don't have to install Cyclone DDS as suggested by `unitree_sdk2_python`.
+But do follow the rest of the instructions.

 Follow the instructions in [`unitree_sdk2_python`](https://github.com/unitreerobotics/unitree_sdk2_python).